thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

     Example calendar with the fiscal year beginning on April 1:
     ![]({{ site.baseurl }}/images/custom_cal.png)

-3. Save your calendar as a .csv file so that there are no carriage returns (^M characters).
+3. Save your calendar template as a .csv file so that there are no carriage returns (^M characters).

-      {% include note.html content="Carriage returns prevent you from adding your calendar into ThoughtSpot.
+      {% include note.html content="Carriage returns prevent you from using your calendar in ThoughtSpot.
 Microsoft Excel, for example, adds carriage returns.
 The easiest way to remove carriage returns is to open your .csv file in a text editor, and save it as a .csv with UNIX line breaks." %}

 ### Add the custom calendar to your cluster

+To use your edited calendar template as a custom calendar, you must upload it to your cluster and use it to create a calendar in ThoughtSpot.

 1. Upload the .csv file to your ThoughtSpot cluster using the following syntax: